 For this blog post the Northwest Room wanted to look deeper into one of the locations listed in the Tacoma Green Book.
 Specifically, the Hilltop Multi-Service Center.
 Before we get into the details of the building, we first want to introduce why the Green Books were created and how they were used.

 Victor and Alma Green published their annual travel guide from 1936-1967, drawing to a close after the civil rights laws of the 1960s brought an end to legal segregation.
-The guide provided African American travelers with information about hotels, department stores, service stations, restaurants, entertainment venues, and other businesses that welcomed Black travelers.
-The Negro Motorist Green Book exhibition shares this history through historic film, artifacts from Green Book sites, postcards, and images.
-Firsthand accounts convey not only the apprehension felt by African American travelers during the era of Jim Crow laws and sundown towns, but also the joys of living a full American existence at a time when taking to the open road was a coveted expression of freedom.
+These guides provided African American travelers with information about hotels, department stores, service stations, restaurants, entertainment venues, and other businesses that welcomed Black travelers.

 In 1968 Dr. Dewey Tuggle, an airforce major assigned to McChord Airforce base worked together with the Hilltop Multi-Service Center to offer free dental services.
 The services included examinations, cleanings, polishing, and fluoride treatment.
 Dr. Tuggle hoped to extend his cleaning services by eventually creating a mobile dental clinic staffed by volunteer dentists.